-Active Directory administrators can use it instead of direct installing client application and inviting each employee.
+Active Directory administrators can use this guide instead of the manual invitation email method for each employee.

-The idea behind is very simple: we provide per-machine installer (MSI-file) and policy template (ADM-file) with application configuration.
+The automated method is straightforward: we provide a per-machine installer (MSI-file) and policy template (ADM-file with the HKLM registry) with application configuration.
 The domain administrator can deploy both centrally.

-- You want to deploy the Xink App unattended to all Outlook (Windows) users.
+- You want to deploy the Xink client unattended to all Outlook users.

 - You don't want Outlook (desktop) users to have any kind of interaction.

 - You don't want to deal with invitation emails and rely on users having to enter their access code.

 - You want to deploy across medium or larger teams.